 Do I need to have a tribe with me?

 No, you can just go by yourself if you choose to.

 Themed camps and cars are great, but you don’t need one, You don’t need a tribe, either.
 Those are things people do who want to take their Wasteland experience to the next level.
-But Wasteland can be a hell of a lot of fun with a just few friends or all on your own with nothing more than a place to sleep (a tent, an RV, the nearby HOTEL, or joining an existing tribe that is recruiting new members (Wasteland Tribe Recruiting Facebook Group), some basic supplies for camping out a few days (though there are also FOOD VENDORS on site, and something Wasteland-y to wear.
+But Wasteland can be a hell of a lot of fun with a just few friends or all on your own with nothing more than a place to sleep; a tent, an RV, the nearby hotels, or joining an existing tribe that is recruiting new members (Wasteland Tribe Recruiting Facebook group), some basic supplies for camping for a few days (though there are also FOOD VENDORS on site), and something Wastelandy to wear.

 Is this event way out in the middle of nowhere?

 The site is about 2 hours North of Los Angeles, and you can’t see any signs of civilization when you look out from Wasteland Valley where the event is held.
 But actually, you’re only about a 20 minute drive from modern conveniences like a hotel, groceries, drug store, gas station, and fast food.

 Volunteering is a great way to experience the event, make friends, and get a complimentary ticket!

 What about an outfit?
 Don’t I need some kind of post-apocalyptic costume?